dtinth/POST-chat-bot/static/README.md

 ### Step 5: Edit the code

 You can go back to the code editor above, and change the code to make it do more things!
+The changes will take effect immediately; no need to save!

 Here are some code examples for you to try:

 -   This will make the bot echo back the text you send it: